 f) National consistency – the Standards must, to the extent practicable, align to national requirements, as set out in any relevant national framework or guidelines as in force from time to time.

-7.1 The definition of what an LOA is depends on its context:
+7.1 The definition of LOA depends on its context:

 b) in relation to an identity verification function, the LOA is the degree of confidence that is required for the purposes of that function.

 7.2 LOA is a way of describing the degree of confidence that has been achieved that an individual is who they say they are.
-The LOA that is required will depend on the particular transaction.
+The LOA that is required will depend on the identity verification function required in the particular transaction.